CurveDocs/curve-resources/docs/factory-pools/creating-a-stableswap-ng-pool.md

   <figcaption></figcaption>
 </figure>

-Stableswap-NG introduces **dynamic fees**.
-The use of the `Offpeg Fee Multiplier` allows the system to dynamically adjust fees based on the pool's state.
+Stableswap-NG introduces a **dynamic fee**.
+The use of the `Offpeg Fee Multiplier` allows the system to dynamically adjust the fee based on the pool's state.

-A tool to play around with the dynamic fee: [https://www.desmos.com/calculator/zhrwbvcipo?](https://www.desmos.com/calculator/zhrwbvcipo?).
+A tool to play around with the dynamic fee: [https://www.desmos.com/calculator/zhrwbvcipo?](https://www.desmos.com/calculator/zhrwbvcipo?)

 - **`Swap Fee`**: The swap fee charged during transactions.
 - **`A`**: The amplification coefficient, which defines the pool's density.